 Onset variation is a 3cm error margin that compensates for small variations in the location of movement onset

-Too much missing samples – trajectory has more than 100ms of missing samples (usually due to recording issues or obstruction of the marker from the camera's view).
+Too many missing samples – trajectory has more than 100ms of missing samples (usually due to recording issues or obstruction of the marker from the camera's view).

 Short sample – Recorded trajectory is shorter than 100ms.